rebcabin/cljs-start/cljs_start/intro/01-title.md

 !SLIDE bullets incremental transition=fade

-- ClojureScript has always been leader in production ready JavaScript
+- ClojureScript has always had a great story for production
 - The development environment however...

+!SLIDE bullets incremental transition=fade

+- Previously ClojureScript development was like developing on IE6
+- JavaScript development was like firefox with firebug
+- Now ClojureScript development is like chrome with dev tools